0ad-matters/0ad-appimage/README.md

     VERSION=0.0.27-svn-unstable ./make-appimage.sh

+Version strings for stable releases are typically in the format:

+    0.0.26-alpha
+    0.0.25b-alpha

 To speed up the process, prior to running the above script, copy the source and data archives (e.g., 0ad-0.0.26-alpha-unix-{build,data}.tar.xz) to the repo root (otherwise they'll be downloaded during the script execution).